chottolabs/kznllm.nvim/README.md

 ---

-By keeping the plugin simple, it's easy to hack on and implement customize behaviors without actually understanding much about nvim plugins at all.
+It's easy to hack on and implement customize behaviors without actually understanding much about nvim plugins at all.
 I recommend you fork the repo and make it work for you.

 See [CONTRIBUTING](CONTRIBUTING.md) to understand the typical development workflow for Neovim plugins using `Lazy` and some straightforward ways you can modify the plugin to suit your needs

+By keeping the plugin simple with some QOL features, you get **close-to-natty** coding experience because it can keep generating code while you are free to do whatever you want (almost) without getting in the way too much.

 https://github.com/user-attachments/assets/932fa67f-0332-4799-b467-ecaeea54c3d1

+_editing code while it generates when 405b is too slow_

 ## Configuration